Are there any leadership programs offered through the ELDC?

 How can I find out when the workshops are held?

 All ELDC co-curricular programming is listed on the intranet.
 You can also view the events calendar on our homepage.
 You can also download a schedule of our workshop dates, times and locations from our homepage.
-For the ELDSLI, visit our website and follow the links to register.
 For credit courses, visit the UTSC calendar and look under Centre for Teaching and Learning.

 Where are the ELDC Offices?
 Where are the workshops held?
 How do I register?